ethereumjs/ethereumjs-monorepo/config/README.md

 ### Usage

 The three files below compose the functionality built into `ts-build.sh` and `ts-compile.sh`.
-Note that the browser build is optional, and in the case it's not present in the package, browser builds will be ignored.
+Note that the build is browser compatible with `ES2020` target.
 Add `tsconfig.json`:

 ```json